REAL Community Garden

 Each gardener is responsible for planting, maintaining and harvesting their own plot.
 The raised cedar beds were built in 2011, and replaced the four straw bale plots used in 2010.
 The cedar rail fencing you see was the result of four Heritage Cedar Rail Fence Building Workshops.
 The Stone Soup Sharing Plot was added in 2012, and three additional plots were added in 2014.
 Thanks to Rideau Community Health Services, ecoPerth/Lanark Local Flavours and REAL for making the 2014 expansion possible.

 Several water barrels are located on site for watering.
 Keeping the barrels filled from the tap and hose located on the building’s exterior is a shared responsibility.
-A compost demonstration site is being created adjacent to the gardens and should be in place in 2018.
+A compost demonstration site was added adjacent to the gardens in 2018 and is still being developed.